 If your trip is short or opening a bank account in Italy isn't an option, you can always withdraw money from your foreign account using an ATM there.
 Just keep in mind it'll be more favorable to agree to be charged in the local currency, not your home currency.

 Regardless of when you start your new job abroad, it should be fairly straightforward to get yourself a visa if you follow the right steps.
 The most important part is just to make sure to enjoy your new adventure.
+Before you go, or whilst you're there, a language learning app like busuu can help you improve your Italian.

 Whether it’s for business or pleasure or Broadway, people really flock to The Big Apple.
 In 2015 alone, NYC attracted 58.3 million visitors.The city that...